 Pay Attention To Detail

 The devil is in the detail.
-If you don’t go into detail for each task or project you’re training someone to do, they could end up being stumped when they go it alone.
-It may take more time to explain every aspect of a task to them, but it will be time well spent when you see the trainee successfully complete work on their own.
+If you don’t go into detail for each task or project you’re training someone to do, they could end up stumped when they go it alone.
+It may take more time to explain every aspect of a task to them, but it will be time well spent when you see the trainee complete work independently.

 Become a Mentor With Options Skills

 At Options Skills, we’re always looking for qualified gas engineers to act as mentors to our trainees.
 During step two of our ACS Domestic Gas Course, our students work on-site to gain skills, knowledge and experience.
 To do so, they’ll need a good mentor to guide them and share their expertise.
 If you’re interested, take a look at our Become a mentor page for more information.